Mictronics/gilda_parser/README.md

 Parser demo that is reading the GILDA export file in XML format into an SQLite database.

+This is a project for development guidance and demonstration purpose.

 ## Installation

 Clone repository: `git clone https://github.com/Mictronics/gilda_parser`.